 But some of them are a good choice for the occasional treat, can help keep those pearly white teeth clean and even freshen breath.

-They're interesting shapes, have a variety of textures and surfaces on each antler, are easy for pups to carry around, and seem to have a lot of play value, often becoming a firm favorite.
+They're interesting shapes, have a variety of textures and surfaces on each antler, are easy for pups to carry around, have a lot of play value & often becoming a firm favorite.

 But as your pup gnaws at them there is some flavor/scent involved and that makes your little one feel as though he's eating them!